Germany's Seehofer touts expert panel on Islamophobia after Hanau killings | DW | 29.02.2020

 'Attack on fellow citizens,' says Seehofer

-The former Bavarian premier, who until 2018 regularly said "Islam does not belong to Germany" and long criticized Merkel's open society-based migration stance, said Saturday he would "intensify" dialog with migrant organizations.
+The former Bavarian premier, who until 2018 regularly said "Islam does not belong to Germany" and long criticized Merkel's liberal migration stance, said Saturday he would "intensify" dialogue with migrant organizations.

 Seehofer and Merkel have frequently clashed over migration policy in the past, leading at times to strained relations in the German government